AndradeF87/aura-villas-bali/docs/strategy/adaptive_market_strategy.md

 ---

-This adaptive strategy positions AURA as the intelligent choice for villa owners who demand excellence, transparency, and results in Bali's competitive luxury market.
+This adaptive strategy positions AURA as the intelligent choice for villa owners who demand excellence, transparency, and results in Bali's competitive boutique market.